ZanSara/zansara.github.io/content/posts/2025-09-15-playing-guess-who-with-an-llm/post.md

 The LLM also receives two tools to use:

 - `eliminateCharacter`, described as "Eliminate a character from your board when you learn they cannot be the user's character".
-- `endGame`, described as "When you or the the user guess correctly, call this tool to end the game."
+- `endGame`, described as "When you or the user guess correctly, call this tool to end the game."

 ## Playing